Peak District self catering cottages, England

 As the pioneers of responsible tourism, we've screened this (and every) vacation so that you can travel knowing it will help support the places and people that you visit, and the planet.
 Read how below.

-We are an organic dairy farm in the heart of the Peak District National Park, we have initiated many local sustainable projects and believe passionately in the strength of our local community.
-We try to live by organic principles; using our own organic produce, buying local food, using local services, employing local people, reducing our environmental impact and that of our guests.
-We believe that it is up to us as farmers to be open about how farming works and why buying local helps everyone.
-We have a Peak District Environmental Quality Mark and a Gold Award from the Green Tourism Business Scheme.
-We are very proud to have been awarded Highly Commended in the Virgin Vacations Responsible Awards in 2009 and 2012.
+We are located on a former organic dairy farm in the heart of the Peak District National Park, we have initiated many local sustainable projects and believe passionately in the strength of our local community.
+We try to live by organic principles; buying local food, using local services, We have a Peak District Environmental Quality Mark and a Gold Award from the Green Tourism Business Scheme.
+We are very proud to have been awarded a silver Ethical, Responsible and Sustainable Tourism award in the Enjoy Staffordshire Awards 2019, a gold Accessible and Inclusive Tourism award and a ROSE of England award in 2022 for Recognition of Service Excellence.

 We nurture our great crested newts.
 We have hares on the farm.
 We feed birds

-We and our guests separate and recycle glass, cans, paper, cooked food waste, cardboard, food packaging, tetra packs, batteries and light bulbs and we compost vegetable waste.
+We and our guests separate and recycle glass, cans, paper, plastic, cooked food waste, cardboard, food packaging, tetra packs, batteries and light bulbs and we compost vegetable waste.
 We only print when necessary and then use recycled paper and we recycle our print cartridges.
-All paper goods are recycled, loo rolls, kitchen rolls, tissues, printer paper etc. All our table mats are made from recycled tetra packs.
+All paper goods are recycled, kitchen rolls, tissues, printer paper etc. apart from our toilet paper which is sustainable bamboo made by Who Gives A Crap.

 Our kitchen compost goes into our vegetable garden and helps produce much of our own food and we give surpluses to guests.
-We use eco-friendly cleaning products, dishwasher powder and washing powder and a new eco product 'fill and shake' cleaner (Against Shipping Water campaign).
+We use eco-friendly cleaning products, dishwasher powder and washing powder and we are always on the look out for new, more sustainable products.
 We buy everything possible in bulk.

 Rain water is collected, half goes into a storage tank for use, and half feeds a pond with great crested newts.
-In the Cottage by the Pond the toilets flush with rain water and most of our toilets are dual flush, we are engaged on a programme of changing the remaining three to dual flush also.
+In the Cottage by the Pond the toilets flush with rain water (when rainwater tank is full) and all of our toilets are dual flush.
 We have restored a traditional stone hay barn and use rain water for toilets there.
-The waste water from the farm is partially cleaned by a small plantation of goat willows.

 The Pilot Light Renewable Energy Project

 In 2009 and 2011 a large investment project took place on the farm, taking out 2 old oil boilers, 5 emersion heater and several night storage radiators, replacing them with a 120kW wood pellet boiler and mini district main.
 We added a large array of innovative solar panels (flexible solar film instead of heavy glass).
 This reduced our carbon footprint from 41 tonnes to 14 tonnes.
-The biomass system now provides hot water and heating for all the accommodation at the farm including under floor heating for the restored Haybarn which hosts ten Eco weddings every year.
+The biomass system now provides hot water and heating for all the accommodation at the farm including under floor heating for the restored Haybarn which is now a gallery for Sue Prince our resident artist, and occasional community use/workshop venue.

-We will try and pick you up from the nearest bus station in Ashbourne.
+We have two electric car charging points at the farm, a 7kw charger and a Tesla charger, both do cost a little, just keep a track of how many hours you use it and let us know.
+If you are not bringing your car, we will try and pick you up from the nearest bus station in Ashbourne.
 We have safe storage for your bikes with lots of information about cycle friendly routes as well as information about lots of local attractions and walks.
 We also have our own self guided farm trail so you can get as passionate about our place as we are!

 We display the work of local artists, indeed Sue's Swedish style folk art is inspired by the landscape around the farm.

-We support several charities, Friends of the Peak District, the local First Responders and Anthony Nolan Bone Marrow Register, our guests can choose if they would like to help us donate.
+We support several charities, Friends of the Peak District, Derby Museum and the local First Responders and, our guests can choose if they would like to help us donate.

 We support Practical Action, (practical solutions to poverty in the developing world) and again our guests can chose to contribute.